 How Long Does It Take?

 Aquamation requires approximately one day, after which time is taken for the remains to dry before processing into ashes.
-Most pets will be available to return home within 48 hours.
+Most pets will be available to return home within one week.

 How Much Water Is Used?